Cat: Hunting and feeding

 Cats hunt small prey, primarily birds and rodents, and are often used as a form of pest control.
-Other common small creatures, such as lizards and snakes, may also become prey.
-Cats use two hunting strategies, either stalking prey actively, or waiting in ambush until an animal comes close enough to be captured.
+Other common small creatures, such as lizards, snakes and insects, may also become prey.
+Cats use two hunting strategies, either stalking prey actively, or waiting in ambush until a prey animal comes close enough to be captured.
 The strategy used depends on available prey, with cats waiting in ambush outside burrows, but tending to actively stalk birds.
-Domestic cats are a major predator of wildlife in the United States, killing an estimated 1.3 to 4.0 billion birds and 6.3 to 22.3 billion mammals annually.
+Domestic cats are a major predators of wildlife in the United States, killing an estimated 1.3 to 4.0 billion birds and 6.3 to 22.3 billion mammals annually.

 Certain species appear more susceptible than others; in one English village, for example, 30% of house sparrow mortality was linked to the domestic cat.
 In the recovery of ringed robins (Erithacus rubecula) and dunnocks (Prunella modularis) in Britain, 31% of deaths were a result of cat predation.
 In parts of North America, the presence of larger carnivores such as coyotes, which prey on cats and other small predators, reduces the effect of predation by cats and other small predators such as opossums and raccoons on bird numbers and variety.

 Another poorly understood element of cat hunting behavior is the presentation of prey to human guardians.
 One explanation is that cats adopt humans into their social group and share excess kill with others in the group according to the dominance hierarchy, in which humans are reacted to as if they are at or near the top.
 Another explanation is that they attempt to teach their guardians to hunt or to help their human as if feeding "an elderly cat, or an inept kitten".
 This hypothesis is inconsistent with the fact that male cats also bring home prey, though males have negligible involvement in raising kittens.